rsha256/md-cs61a/recursion/containers.md

 [4, 3]
 ```

 Here, `1` is the starting index, the first index to be included in the slice.
 On the other hand, `3` is the ending index, the index **after the last index** to be included.
-This means that the element at the ending index is not actually included in the slice.
-We can also leverage some Python defaults:
+This means that the element at the ending index is not actually included in the slice (this is like the `range` function we saw last time with for loops).

+The format for slicing is `list[start:end:increment]` with `start` defaulting to `0`, end defaulting to `len(list)`, and `increment` defaulting to `1`.
+If you do not specify an index/amount for the above, they will default to their respective default values:

 ```python
 >>> randoms[:2] # the default starting index is 0, so omitting it defaults to 0